-

 “You just said it.
 He levitated on water.”

 “He walked on water.”
-His mother’s tone shifted downward, her patience thinning.
+His mother’s tone shifted downward, patience thinning.

 Damon knew better than to get into an argument during Bible time.
 He nodded and assured her that he understood and topped it off with a good hug.
 The storm cloud cleared from his mother’s eyes and she went on to read the rest of the verse, which contained even more magic, which he heroically resisted pointing out.